emilianolch/blog/README.md

 # TELEBLOG
-## Simple blog applications that sends published articles to a Telegram group.
+## Simple blog application that sends published articles to a Telegram group.

 This project is just for playing with Telegram Bot API and Rails 6.